Skip to main content

 How to Choose Project Planning Software

-In my research, I sourced countless product updates, press releases, and release logs from different project planning software vendors.
-Here are some of the emerging trends I’m keeping an eye on:
+In my research, I sourced product updates, press releases, and release logs from various project planning software vendors.
+Here are some emerging trends I’m watching:

-- AI-Assisted Planning: AI tools are now helping teams predict risks, adjust schedules, and assign tasks more effectively.
-For example, an AI feature might flag tasks at risk of delays and suggest ways to reallocate resources.
+• AI-Assisted Planning: AI tools now help teams predict risks, adjust schedules, and assign tasks more effectively.
+For example, AI can flag tasks at risk of delays and suggest resource reallocations.

-- Real-Time Collaboration Upgrades: Enhanced live editing and instant updates are becoming standard, allowing teams to work together on timelines and documents simultaneously without delays.
-These tools reduce email clutter and improve team alignment.
+• Real-Time Collaboration Upgrades: Enhanced live editing and instant updates are becoming standard, allowing teams to work together on timelines and documents without delays, which reduces email clutter and improves team alignment.

-- Scenario Planning Tools: Many platforms now include features to create and test different project outcomes.
-Teams can simulate potential delays, resource shortages, or budget changes and adjust their plans accordingly.
+• Scenario Planning Tools: Many platforms now offer features to simulate potential delays, resource shortages, or budget changes, helping teams adjust their plans accordingly.

-- Sustainability Metrics: Features to measure project sustainability are gaining more traction.
-Teams can track energy usage, material efficiency, and environmental impact directly within the software to align with organizational sustainability goals.
+• Sustainability Metrics: Features to measure project sustainability are gaining traction.
+Teams can track energy usage, material efficiency, and environmental impact to align with sustainability goals.

-- Embedded Video Communication: Built-in video conferencing and screen-sharing tools are being added to project dashboards.
-Teams can hold meetings, share updates, and discuss plans without needing a separate communication platform.
-As remote and hybrid teams grow, we’re also seeing increased demand for enterprise task management software, such as Scoro, that combines planning, communication, automation, and resource oversight in a single platform.
+• Embedded Video Communication: Built-in video conferencing and screen-sharing tools are being added to project dashboards, enabling meetings and updates without separate platforms.
+As remote and hybrid teams grow, there's increasing demand for enterprise task management software that combines planning, communication, automation, and resource oversight in one platform.

 What is Project Planning Software?